|

 over the other.
 Popper indirectly, and

-the epistemological focus from scientific theories themselves to their
+shifting the epistemological focus from scientific theories themselves to

-of tests devised through the competing and victorious theory of the cosmos, Einsteinian physics.
+means of tests devised through the competing and victorious theory of the

-This story had instant appeal for an intellectual population
+cosmos, Einsteinian physics.
+This story had instant appeal for an intellectual

-storyline worthy of Hollywood, and echoed the major traumas and neuroses of
+winners and losers storyline worthy of Hollywood, and echoed the major traumas and neuroses of the

-the latter half of the century.
-So it
+latter half of the century.
+So it was

-was no wonder that by the 1960s even people who had never opened a science
+no wonder that by the 1960s even people who had never opened a science book

 The popularization of the putative ins and outs of